SHI-Labs/Neighborhood-Attention-Transformer/NATTEN.md

 ```
 PyTorch version `1.11` is strongly recommended as the CUDA extension runs faster due to an updated
 version of the atomic add operator we use for backpropagation.
+PyTorch version `1.12` support is experimental, therefore use at your own risk.

 ### Setup
 #### With Ninja